oroinc/documentation/user_guide/marketing_campaign.rst

 Records of the Campaign entity ("campaigns") represent marketing campaigns and keep their general information, related events and website tracking settings.

-The articles describes the ways to :ref:`create <user-guide-marketing-campaigns-create>` and :ref:`manage <user-guide-marketing-campaigns-actions>` a campaign, as well as provides detailed description of the :ref:`View page of a campaign <user-guide-marketing-campaigns-view-page>`.
+The articles describes the ways to create, manage and view campaign details.

 .. _user-guide-marketing-campaigns-create: